vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

 current->flags &= ~PF_NPROC_EXCEEDED;
 ```
 - If these two checks were successful we unset `PF_NPROC_EXCEEDED` flag in the flags of the current process to prevent fail of the execve.
-You can see that in the next step we call the `unshare_files` function that defined in the `kernel/fork.c` and unshares the files of the current task and check the result of this function:
+- In the next step we call the `unshare_files` function that defined in the `kernel/fork.c` and unshares the files of the current task and check the result of this function:
+-
 ```
 retval = unshare_files(&displaced);
 if (retval)
     goto out_ret;
 ```

-We need to call this function to eliminate potential leak of the execve'd binary's file descriptor.
+- We need to call this function to eliminate potential leak of the `execve'd` binary's file descriptor.
 In the next step we start preparation of the bprm that represented by the struct `linux_binprm` structure (defined in the `include/linux/binfmts.h` header file).

+### Preparing Binary Process Module

-The `linux_binprm` structure is used to hold the arguments that are used when loading binaries.
-For example it contains vma field which has `vm_area_struct` type and represents single memory area over a contiguous interval in a given address space where our application will be loaded, `mm` field which is memory descriptor of the binary, pointer to the top of memory and many other different fields.
+- The `linux_binprm` structure is used to hold the arguments that are used when loading binaries.
+- For example it contains `vm_area_struct` & represents single memory area over a contiguous interval in a given address space where our application will be loaded,
+- `mm` field which is memory descriptor of the binary, pointer to the top of memory and many other different fields.

-First of all we allocate memory for this structure with the kzalloc function and check the result of the allocation:
+- First of all we allocate memory for this structure with the kzalloc function and check the result of the allocation:
+-
 ```
 bprm = kzalloc(sizeof(*bprm), GFP_KERNEL);
 if (!bprm)
     goto out_files;
 ```

-After this we start to prepare the binprm credentials with the call of the `prepare_bprm_creds` function:
+- After this we start to prepare the binprm credentials with the call of the `prepare_bprm_creds` function:

 ```
 retval = prepare_bprm_creds(bprm);
     if (retval)